I struggled for years to make homemade mayo. For something that appears so easy with minimum ingredients, it sure took me some time to get it right.

 This post is in partnership with Now, all opinions are my own.
 For a full disclosure statement, click here.

 In my defense, I did try to measure out the recipes sometimes.
 I can’t tell you how many batches of mayonnaise I had to throw out because it was a runny gross mess.
 And oil isn’t cheap!
 Especially for a quality olive or avocado oil.
-I’d get frustrated after a wasted few batches, quiet for a few months, then try again.
+I’d get frustrated after a wasted few batches, quit for a few months, then try again.
 The cycle would repeat itself.

 After about two years of this game, I finally found the perfect combo of ingredients + technique.
 I’m here to share all my secrets so you can avoid the ugly learning process.